 In other words, because his team was small, a unified application was more manageable in comparison to splitting everything up into microservices.

-- Less Operational Overhead: Having one [large] application means there’s only one application you need to set up logging, monitoring, testing for.
-It’s also generally less complex to deploy.
+- Less Operational Overhead: Focusing your finances on one application means that there’s only one application that you need to set up logging, monitoring and testing for.
+A Monolith is also generally less complex to deploy since you aren’t organizing multiple deployments.

 What Are Microservices?